WSU-kduncan/cicd-ninjanicoley/README.md

 3. How to run the container?

-I used the command: docker run -d --name apache1 apacheserver to get the docker image to run in the browser.
+I used the command: docker run -d --name nicoleschool apacheserver to get the docker image to run in the browser.

 4. How to view the project? (open a browser, go to ip and port...)